taichi-dev/taichi/docs/gui.rst

     :return a ``np.ndarray`` which is the current image shown on the GUI.

-    Get the shown image from the current GUI system.
+    Get the RGBA shown image from the current GUI system which has four channels.

 .. function:: ti.imwrite(img, filename)